ad-si/awesome-sheet-music/README.md

   that supports ABC notation.
 - [openLilyLib] - Enhancement library for [LilyPond].
 - [ScoreAnalyzer] - Analyze piano sheet music for technical difficulties.
+- [Smude] - A library dedicated to binarization and dewarping of sheet music images.
 - [verovio] - An library and toolkit for engraving MEI music notation into SVG.
 - [zazate.js] - Music theory and notation library